montonio/montonio-js/README.md

 # Usage

-## Embedded Payments and Checkout Sessions
+## Embedded Payments and Sessions

-To integrate Montonio's embeddable payment methods to your checkout page, you first need to create a Montonio Checkout Session on your server.
+To integrate Montonio's embeddable payment methods to your checkout page, you first need to create a Montonio Session on your server.
 Follow the [Montonio Documentation](https://docs.montonio.com/) to create a session.
 Once you have the session UUID, you can use it to initialize the `MontonioCheckout`component on your front-end.

 ### 1. Initialize MontonioCheckout